 Smoked Chicken Temperature

-The goal is to keep the ambient smoked chicken temp as close to 275°F as possible.
+The goal when making smoked whole chicken is to keep the ambient smoked chicken temp as close to 275°F as possible.
 If you’re opting to use a manual smoker aim to keep it between 250 – 275°F.

 Smoking a whole chicken is easy when using the best smoked chicken recipe!
 This recipe can be made on any grill, however we don’t recommend a gas grill for longer cook times, such as this one.
 Full instructions are in the recipe card.